Germany drops probe into U.S. spying on Merkel

 Federal Prosecutor Harald Range had launched the probe last June, saying there was preliminary evidence to show U.S. intelligence had tapped the phone.
 But he said at the time there was not enough clarity to bring charges.

-In December, Range had signaled that the investigation was not going successfully, saying it had failed to turn up any concrete evidence.
+In December, Range had signalled that the investigation was not going successfully, saying it had failed to turn up any concrete evidence.

 “The document presented in public as proof of an actual tapping of the mobile phone is not an authentic surveillance order by the NSA,” he said in December.
 “It does not come from the NSA database.
 There is no proof at the moment which could lead to charges that Chancellor Merkel’s phone connection data was collected or her calls tapped.”